 Income from government and other grants, whether 'capital' or 'revenue' in nature, are recognised when the charity has unconditional entitlement to the funds, it is probable that the income will be received, the amount can be measured reliably.
-Unconditional entitlement will be achieved one any performance or other conditions attached to the grants have been met, or fulfilment of those conditions is wholly Where performance conditions are attached to the grant and are yet to be met, the income is recognised as a liability and included on the Balance Sheet as deferred income to be released.
+Unconditional entitlement will be achieved one any performance or other conditions attached to the grants have been met, or fulfilment of those conditions is wholly within the control of the charity.

+Where performance conditions are attached to the grant and are yet to be met, the income is recognised as a liability and included on the Balance Sheet as deferred income to be released.